As coronavirus spreads, Medicare gets telemedicine option

-WASHINGTON (AP) — The coronavirus legislation signed by President Donald Trump on Friday would let Medicare expand the use of telemedicine in outbreak areas, potentially reducing infection risks for vulnerable seniors.
+WASHINGTON (AP) — The coronavirus legislation signed by President Donald Trump on Friday lets Medicare expand the use of telemedicine in outbreak areas, potentially reducing infection risks for vulnerable seniors.

 Coverage of telemedicine is now limited primarily to residents of rural areas facing long road trips for treatment from specialists.
-The bill would allow the government to waive those restrictions to help deal with the public health emergency created by the coronavirus outbreak.
+The law allows the government to waive those restrictions to help deal with the public health emergency created by the coronavirus outbreak.

 It also could open the way for more lasting changes in Medicare’s coverage of virtual health care, including Skyping with the doctor or using devices that beam over measurements such as heart rate.